bjackson/fixter/README.md

 Pull requests and new tests are greatly welcomed.

+Fixter is licensed under a BSD license.
+Do what you want with it.

 ## Example usage
 When messages are received, they are emitted as events on the Initiator object.
 For example:
 ```